DATA-606-2023-FALL-MONDAY/Katuri_Lokesh/Doc/Report.md

 ## Conclusion

 Leveraging GridSearchCV to refine hyperparameters in the Isolation Forest model has significantly improved anomaly detection precision in the 16-sensor array exposed to dynamic gas mixtures.
 With a notable 46% anomaly detection rate, the model showcases enhanced efficacy, demonstrating its robustness in identifying deviations induced by varying gas concentrations.
-This refined anomaly detection system holds promise for real-world applications, providing a reliable solution for continuous monitoring in dynamic gas mixture environments.

 ## Future Work